guardstrikelab/race-docs/en/submit_en.md

     Before the official competition, as long as you register to participate, you can get free evaluation computing power on the online submission platform.
 You can have `two submission opportunities per day` for online practice, and there is no ranking in this stage.

     The online scenarios running in this stage are public training scenarios.
+Details for [Scenarios](en/scenarios_en.md)。

 - **Online Ranking Phase**